Pholhas

-Pholhas (/pt/, sheets) is a Brazilian rock band, from São Paulo that was quite successful with songs like My Mistake and She Made Me Cry and others.
+Pholhas (/pt/, sheets) is a Brazilian rock band from São Paulo.
+They achieved success with songs including "My Mistake", "She Made Me Cry", and others.

 History

-The band was created in 1969 with the following formation: Helio Santisteban (keyboard), Paulo Fernandes (drums), Oswaldo Malagutti (bass) and Wagner "Bitão" Benatti (guitar), with the four taking turns on vocals.
-They started doing covers for bands from the United States and England and started composing in English.
+Pholhas formed in 1969 with the following members: Helio Santisteban on keyboard, Paulo Fernandes on drums, Oswaldo Malagutti on bass, and Wagner "Bitão" Benatti in lead guitar.
+The four member would alternate turns on vocals.
+They began performing covers for bands from the United States and England and started composing in English.

-His first LP, "Dead Faces", released in 1973 by RCA, contained only songs in English.
-A simple compact extracted from this album, with the song "My Mistake" (only apparently simplistic: it tells the story of a passionate murder, but resuming the primitive blues tradition of using everyday tragedies to reflect on the meaning of life); compact that reached the top of the charts, selling 400,000 copies in just three months.
-Then, other songs were released in compacts, such as "She Made Me Cry", "I Never Did Before" and "Forever", all reaching sales exceeding 300 thousand copies.
-In 1975, the debut album was released on the Hispanic market under the title "Hojas", giving the group another Gold Record.
+The band's first LP, Dead Faces, released in 1973 by RCA, contained only songs in English.
+A simple compact was extracted from this album, with the song "My Mistake" (the song tells the story of a passionate murder, resuming the blues tradition of using everyday tragedies to reflect on the meaning of life).
+The compact reached the top of many charts, selling 400,000 copies in just three months.
+Other songs were released in compacts, such as "She Made Me Cry", "I Never Did Before" and "Forever", all reaching sales exceeding 300,000 copies.
+In 1975, the debut album was released on the Hispanic market under the title "Hojas", giving the group a gold record.

-In 1977 the group changed its orientation, releasing the LP "O Som das Discotheques", with covers of the main hits of the genre, and reaching 150 thousand copies sold.
+In 1977 the group changed its orientation, releasing the LP O Som das Discotheques, with covers of the main hits of the genre, which sold 150,000 copies.

-Shortly thereafter, Hélio Santisteban decided to pursue a solo career and Marinho Testoni, ex-Casa das Máquinas, took his place.
-This led to another change in the group, which released a progressive rock album, and for the first time with lyrics in Portuguese.
-The album sold much less than the previous ones, but it became cult for a segment of public.
+Shortly thereafter, Hélio Santisteban decided to pursue a solo career.
+Marinho Testoni, a former member of the Brazilian rock bandCasa das Máquinas, took his place.
+This led to another change in the group, which released a progressive rock album, with Portuguese lyrics for the first time.
+The album sold much less than previous releases, but it later gathered a cult following.

-In 1978 it was Oswaldo Malagutti who left the band, being replaced by bassist João Alberto, also ex-"Casa das Máquinas".
-Malagutti created with Santisteban the MOSH Studio (acronym of their names) and even today works with production and mastering of musical CDs and DVDs.
+In 1978, Oswaldo Malagutti left the band.
+He was replaced by bassist João Alberto, another former member of Casa das Máquinas.
+Malagutti, along with Santisteban, created the MOSH Studio (acronym of their names), which works with production and mastering of musical CDs and DVDs.

-In 1980 Hélio Santisteban returned to the group, which resumed the tradition of singing and composing in English, then releasing the LP "Memories".
-A few months later, with Marinho's departure, Pholhas reached the following formation: Bitão (guitar), Paulo Fernandes (drums), Hélio Santisteban (keyboards) and João Alberto (bass).
+In 1980, Hélio Santisteban returned to Pholhas, and the band resumed the tradition of singing and composing in English.
+The band released the LP Memories.
+A few months later, with Marinho's departure, Pholhas reached the following formation: Bitão on guitar, Paulo Fernandes on drums, Hélio Santisteban on keyboard, and João Alberto on bass.

-At the end of 2007 Hélio Santisteban leaves the band definitively, from then on, Bitão, Paulinho and João Alberto decide not to have a fixed keyboardist anymore, but a keyboardist specially invited for each performance.
-This formula worked so well that it became an attraction more of the shows.
+At the end of 2007, Hélio Santisteban left the band permanently.
+From then on, Bitão, Paulinho and João Alberto decided to no longer have a fixed keyboardist.
+Instead, a keyboardist was specially invited for each performance.
+This formula worked so well that it became an attractive staple of each of their shows.

-Still on the road after 42 years, the band PHOLHAS continues to present shows all over Brazil and abroad, with recreations of hits from English and American rock, especially from Bee Gees, Creedence Clearwater Revival, Elvis Presley, Rolling Stones and Beatles.
+As of 2026, Pholhas continues to present shows all over Brazil and abroad, with recreations of hits from English and American rock, especially from the Bee Gees, Creedence Clearwater Revival, Elvis Presley, the Rolling Stones and the Beatles.

-On August 26, 2018, its keyboardist and vocalist Helio Santisteban dies at 69 years of age.
+On August 26, 2018, keyboardist and vocalist Helio Santisteban died at 69 years old.